ronaldormelo/edpsuperluminal-laminas/README.md

 Installation
 ------------

-- Clone this module into your `module/` directory
+- Clone this module into your `module/` directory and rename to `EdpSuperluminal`
 - Enable `EdpSuperluminal` in `config/modules.config.php`
 - Add the following line in `composer.json` for autoload
 ```php